jellyfin-archive/jellyfin-docs/general/clients/kodi.md

 1. Install Jellyfin for Kodi.
     * From within Kodi, navigate to "Add-on Browser"
     * Select "Install from Repository"
-    * Choose "Kodi Jellyfin Addons", followed by "Video Add-ons"
+    * Choose "Kodi Jellyfin Add-ons", followed by "Video Add-ons"
     * Select the Jellyfin add-on and choose install
 2. Within a few seconds you should be prompted for your server details.
     * If a Jellyfin server is detected on your local network, it will displayed in a dialog